Dana Shultz is a business-savvy attorney with in-depth knowledge of law, business, technology, and the needs of startup

 See Dana’s answers to hundreds of legal and business questions on Avvo.

-Dana was honored as one of the Top Writers on Quora in 2012 and 2103.
-Dana’s more noteworthy answers include those to the following questions:
+Dana was honored as one of the Top Writers on Quora for 2013 , 2014 and 2015.
+Dana’s more popular answers include those to the following questions:

 - Is it possible for an introvert to become a successful lawyer?
 If so, how?